jonseymour/12coins/README.md

 If the A, B and C weighings are unbalanced, then the cause must be a coin that is common to A, B and C - namely 1,5 or 7.
 If the A and C weighings have the same bias, then the counterfeit is 5.
 If B and C have the same bias, then the counterfeit is 7.
 If A and B have the same bias, then the counterfeit is 1.

 Symmetry arguments allow derivation of other the possible solutions - 2, 4, 8, 9, 10, 11.

+#Explanation Of Indexing Behaviour Of Sum

+The indexing behaviour of the sum answers the identity of the coin appears somewhat magical, and indeed, if I had happened upon a distribution of weights that had this property it would have been amazing.
+In reality, in an earlier iteration I discovered a set of weighings that had the ability to discriminate the 24 configurations.
+I then used the sum to calculate an index into two arrays of length 27 and stored the identity of the coin and the weight of the counterfeit coin at the indexed element.
+This array served as a mapping function from the sum to the identity of the coin.

+When I did this, I observed that elements at 0, 13 and 26 were not assigned to and that coins[13+(n+1)] = coins[13-(n+1)] and weights[13+(n+1)] = 2 - weights[13-(n+1)] for all n in [0,11].
+This realisation allowed the mapping function to be realised using 2 arrays of 12 elements each and a test for the magnitude of the sum.

+Having done this, I then identified a permutation that allowed me to relabel the coins such that the contents of the i'th element was the index of the element, thereby allowing me to replace the coin mapping function with the identity function and so eliminate the need for this array in the solution.

+Observe that for each set of coins A, B, C one scale acts as the weight bit and the other scales act as an indexing function.
+For example, for the coins 0-7 and the corresponding weights specified in the weights array, the A weighings will all be biased in the light direction (e.g. produce a trit of 0).
+The other scales iterate through the 8 trits between 01 and 22.
+Observe all so that the B and C weighings never register 00 (light, light) for any of these coins because any coin that causes weighing A to produce 0 cannot simultaneously cause both the B and C weighings to produce 0.

 #Other notes